 Checks or other forms of payment made as a deposit may take some time to clear, especially if they are drawn from another bank or financial institution.

-During this transit period, the deposit is considered “in transit” until it fully clears.
+The deposit is considered “in transit” until it fully clears during this transit period.

 For example, you made a check deposit in a bank and it cleared after three days.

 Bank processing delay, which also creates deposits in transit, may occur due to unforeseen events.